 A few weeks ago I made a “Paris Skirt” with front hip pockets.
 I took photos along the way, but most of them were blurred.
-I had planned to sew up another one this week, but needed about another 1/4 yd. of fabric for the pockets.
+I had planned to sew up another one this week but was short about another 1/4 yd. of fabric for the pockets.
 So instead, I made illustrated instructions for adding pockets to (almost) any skirt!
 It’s really very easy once you understand the process.

 And here’s the skirt pocket tutorial: